rickvian/vanillajscardscroll/readme.md

-Card Slider Vanilla javascript animate
+Horizontal Card Slider Vanilla javascript animate

 In mobile view can be touched to scroll no jquery